Native Nurseries, Plant sales, and other helpful Minnesota Gardening Resources

 The owner reports they do not spray any Neonics at their nursery and don’t spray any insecticides on asclepias plants.
 Their nursery is located in Shoreview, west of the twin cities.

-3 locations in the twin cities that offer high quality perennial and annual plants that support monarchs and other precious pollinators.
+3 locations in the twin cities that offer high quality perennial and annual plants that support monarchs and more in your Minnesota butterfly garden .

 Minnesota Plant Sales